-The Respondent and Complainant and their advisors union representatives and attorneys will each be afforded the opportunity to see all the_evidence_in the case file, including but not limited to, documentation of the investigation, all written, oral and audio or video recordings collected by the AAO or DIO during the course of his/her investigation.
-Parties must be given the opportunity to respond to that evidence.
+- c.
+The Respondent and Complainant and their advisors will each be afforded the opportunity to see all the evidence in the case file, including but not limited to, documentation of the investigation, all written, oral and audio or video recordings collected by the AAO or DIO during the course of his/her investigation.
+Parties must be given the opportunity to respond to that evidence. - d.
 All fact-finding investigations shall be consistent with the Equal Employment Opportunity Commission's and the Department of Education's guidelines involving allegations of Sexual Harassment.
-All evidence must be maintained and preserved.

-At all stages of the investigation, both the Complainant and the Respondent may be accompanied by up to two (2) observers advisors of their choice, including attorneys and union representatives, who can represent the Complainant and Respondent at their option.

-The Investigator will maintain the confidentiality of all Parties involved to the extent feasible.

-The investigation must be completed within forty-five (45) working days from the date of the formal Complaint unless one of the parties to the Complaint is either a student or faculty and the Complaint was filed in a manner that the investigation would have to wholly or partly be conducted during a College break.
+All evidence must be maintained and preserved. - e.
+At all stages of the investigation, both the Complainant and the Respondent may be accompanied by up to two (2) advisors of their choice, including attorneys and union representatives, who can represent the Complainant and Respondent at their option. - f.
+The Investigator will maintain the confidentiality of all Parties involved to the extent feasible. - g.
+The investigation must be completed within forty-five (45) business days from the date of the formal Complaint unless one of the parties to the Complaint is either a student or faculty and the Complaint was filed in a manner that the investigation would have to wholly or partly be conducted during a College break.
 Any such break will toll (suspend) the time for the investigation's completion.
-The time for its completion will begin to run again on the first day the College is officially back in session.
+The time for its completion will begin to run again on the first day the College is officially back in session. - h.
 Upon conclusion of the investigation, where there is a determination by preponderance of the evidence that the Respondent violated the Sexual Harassment Policy, the AAO shall offer the Complainant the opportunity to make an impact statement which the AAO will consider when determining the appropriate sanctions.
-After listening to or reviewing (if submitted in writing) the impact statement, the investigator has seven (7) working days to write a report and send it his or her findings to the College President.
-That report must include:

-- 1. A finding of whether the allegations were warranted or not applying a preponderance of the evidence ("more likely than not") standard that sexual harassment or violence occurred; - 2.
-A recommendation for a negotiated resolution if appropriate; and/or - 3. imposing of the sanction if warranted, which may include a recommendation for further disciplinary action.

-On the same day the written report is sent to the College President it will be sent to all parties.

-Following the President's review and approval of the Report, the AAO will notify the Complainant and the Respondent, in writing, concerning the outcome of the investigation, including the rationale for the decision, and sanctions imposed, if any.

-A summary of the report shall be sent to the Respondent's personnel file or if a student to the student's file once it is finalized after Presidential action and/or resolution of any appeal.

-After the case is finalized (which shall include the resolution or any appeal), a summary of the report shall be incorporated into the letter be sent to the Respondent and placed in his/her Respondent's personnel file or if a the Respondent is a student, to the student's file once it is finalized after Presidential action and/or resolution of any appeal.
+After listening to or reviewing (if submitted in writing) the impact statement, the investigator has seven (7) business days to report his or her findings to the College President.
+That report must include: - i.
+A finding of whether the allegations were warranted or not applying a preponderance of the evidence ("more likely than not") standard that sexual harassment or violence occurred: - ii.
+A recommendation for a negotiated resolution if appropriate; and/or - iii. imposing of the sanction if warranted, which may include a recommendation for further disciplinary action. - Following the President's review and approval of the Report, the AAO will notify the Complainant and the Respondent, in writing, concerning the outcome of the investigation, including the rationale for the decision, and sanctions imposed, if any. - j.
+After the case is finalized (which shall include the resolution or any appeal), a summary of the report shall be incorporated into the letter sent to the Respondent and placed in his/her personnel file or if the Respondent is a student, to the student's file.

-III-D.4: SANCTIONS
+4. Sanctions

-In the event the Affirmative Action Officer (or DIO) renders a finding that imposes sanctions, as stated above, then the issuance of sanctions shall be in accordance with the following procedure:
+In the event the Affirmative Action Officer (or Deputy Title IX Coordinator or DIO) renders a finding that imposes sanctions, as stated above, then the issuance of sanctions shall be in accordance with the following procedure: